fedir/fedir.github.com/_posts/2018-04-02-using-ghstat-open-source-projects-statistics-and-ratings.md

 As a CTO, I must choose the best strategy for my company.
 So when dealing with open source projects, I should be careful, to choose the right one, otherwise, my company will take some risks.

-But also as open source developer, I'm interested in investing my time in technologies with a high satisfaction level of quality requirements.
+But also as an open source developer, I'm interested in investing of my time in technologies with a high level of quality and stability.

-In the world of today, we have not always the vision of the quality of the code of each project, we could find on Github.
+In the world of today, we have not always the vision of the quality of the code of each project, which we could find on Github.
 Some projects integrates continuous delivery processes, making regular builds, and using code coverage metrics, to prove, basically, what the code is working and tested.
-But some projects no. Some projects have documentation, some no. Some project authors mainain their projects actively, some no. And modern developer in this "open bar" world sometimes more "code consumer", then code author.
-Developers looks for bricks on Github and Sourceforge, glue it with code snippets, founded on Stackoverflow, cut it with a cheap bootstrap theme and the work is done.
-But...
-Sometimes, it's not enough.
-We need to choose better components, better solutions, to guarantee, what projects will work during all its life cycle.
-What it will work good, stable, secure, fast (... many NFR goes here).
+But some projects no. Some projects have documentation, some no. Some project authors mainain their projects actively, some no.

+Modern developers in this "open bar" world sometimes more *"code consumer"*, or *"code constructor"*, then *"code writer"*.
+Developers are looking for bricks on Github and Sourceforge, gluing it with code snippets, founded on Stackoverflow, cut it with a cheap bootstrap theme and the work is done.
+But even this approach should be done carefully.
+We must choose best components, best solutions, to have a minimal guarantee, what projects will work during all its life cycle.
+What it will work good, stable, secure, fast (... many [NFR-s](https://en.wikipedia.org/wiki/Non-functional_requirement) could go here).

-To help to developers and to technical leaders, as me, I wrote a tool, which could help to get statistics about open source projects, maintained via Github, and to rate them different multiple metrics.
+To help to developers and to technical leaders, I wrote a command tool written in Go, which could help to get statistics about open source projects, maintained via Github, and to rate them different multiple metrics.

-It calls ghstat and You could find it here: https://github.com/fedir/ghstat
+It calls ghstat and You could find it here: [https://github.com/fedir/ghstat](https://github.com/fedir/ghstat)

-ghstat is a command line tool written in Go.
+`ghstat` helps You to check multiple metrics, related to the project, but at the moment it's not designed to check code quality of projects, this is up to You, once You identified most interesting projects with the help of `ghstat`.

 The usage is quite simple, You run it with list of Github projects keys, and the destination, where You would like to output collected statistics :